jina-ai/example-video-qa/README.md

 # example-video-search
-This is an example of search videos using jina
+This is an example of building a video Question-Answer system using Jina.

 ## Prerequisites